 If you have ever been to Turkey, you would know that Turkish coffee is ingrained in its culture.
-Here is a step-by-step tutorial that will not only teach you how to make it but also will give you the insight into the customs behind it. —Aysegul Sanford
+Here is a step-by-step tutorial that will not only teach you how to make it, but also will give you the insight into the customs behind it. —Aysegul Sanford

-- Place the sugar (if desired), water, and Turkish coffee in metal Turkish coffee pot (cezve).
+- In a metal Turkish coffee pot (cezve), place the water, coffee, and sugar (if desired).
 (If one or more of the guests prefers no sugar, however, prepare and pour that cup first.
-After returning the coffee pot to the heat, then begin the sugar additions to suit the remaining guests.)
+After returning the coffee pot to the heat, begin the sugar additions to suit the remaining guests.)

-- Using a small spoon, stir briefly until just combined and place pot on stovetop.
+- Using a small spoon, stir briefly until just combined.
+Place the pot on the stovetop.

-- Slowly bring coffee mixture to a boil over medium heat.
-This will take 3 to 4 minutes, so keep a close watch.
+- Over medium heat, slowly bring the coffee mixture to a boil, 3 to 4 minutes.
+Keep a close watch.

 - As the coffee warms, you will see a dark foam building up.
-When the mixture is close to coming to a boil, use teaspoon to transfer some of the foam into each of your two Turkish coffee cups.
-Return coffee pot to stovetop.
+When the mixture is close to coming to a boil, use a teaspoon to transfer some of the foam into each of your two Turkish coffee cups.
+Return the coffee pot to the stovetop.

-- Return coffee pot to stovetop and boil the remaining coffee for an additional 15 to 20 seconds and pour the rest into the coffee cups to the rim.
+- Return the coffee pot to the stovetop and boil the remaining coffee for an additional 15 to 20 seconds.
+Pour the remaining coffee into the cups to the rim.